dps923/winter2020/graded-work/assign3.md

 Assignment 3 enables you to show how to use the network in an iOS app.

-<mark>It's likely that DPS923 students will do one of the tasks a bit differently, and will have one more task to complete.
-To be finalized.</mark>

 Read/skim all of this document before you begin work.

 While you are doing the work, if a *specific task* is not clear, or it seems to require an unreasonable amount of time to complete, contact your professor.